ncla/LoungeDestroyer/THEMES.md

 }
 ```

+Alternatively you can style the site from scratch by disabling the sites stylesheet completely.
+To do that you have to set `disableCss` property in the data.json file.

-## Remote themes
+## Adding themes in extension for testing
-LoungeDestroyer supports themes loaded from a URL.
+To load a custom theme in LoungeDestroyer, first you will need to host all necessary files somewhere.
+You will also need to download LoungeDestroyer source code and edit `app/bg/themes.js` file, and append your theme data.json URL in object `themeListOriginal`.
+After that you reload the extension for the object changes to take effect.
+After that, you edit your theme CSS file, and when you are ready to try it out, go in the settings and press 'Reset & Update themes' button to reload your theme.

+In addition to this, the server on which the JSON and theme CSS is hosted, must allow cross-origin `GET` requests - this means returning the `Access-Control-Allow-Origin: *` and, optionally, `Access-Control-Allow-Methods: GET` headers.
+Alternatively you can just add your domain to manifest.json under `permissions` section.
+You can host the theme files on your PC as well through some web server (WAMP etc.)

 Remote themes index their structure and basic information in a JSON file, which is then loaded and parsed by LoungeDestroyer.
-The following details the structure of said JSON file, which must adhere to it for LoungeDestroyer to succesfully load the theme.
+The structure of said JSON file must adhere to the one in section **JSON structure** for LoungeDestroyer to successfully load the theme.

-In addition to this, the server on which the JSON and theme CSS is hosted, must allow cross-origin `GET` requests - this means returning the `Access-Control-Allow-Origin: *` and, optionally, `Access-Control-Allow-Methods: GET` headers.

 And finally, all images (background, icon) are hotlinked - as such, they must be embedable through the `img` HTML tag.